 Professor Simcox was the Reporter to the Uniform Law Commission’s Model Veterans Treatment Court Act.
-She is a founding member of the National Law School Veterans Clinic Consortium and serves as its secretary.
+She is a founding member of the National Law School Veterans Clinic Consortium and serves as its President.
 She also serves on the Tampa Bay MyVA Community Engagement Board.

 Professor Simcox regularly speaks on veterans law topics, provides training to other law schools on creating successful veterans clinics, and conducts outreach to homeless veterans.
 She has testified before the Department of Veterans Affairs Advisory Committee on Disability Compensation and has spoken to media including the Associated Press and NPR.